google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/02_intro_to_ml_models/slides.md

 distinguish between two or more classes.
 These classes are defined based on your goals for the machine learning system.

-For example, to answer the question, "Is this a lion?", you would choose the classes "yes" and "no" (the problem of choosing between two classes is also called “binary classification”).
-To answer the question, "What type of cat is this?", you might choose the classes "lion," "tiger," and "kitten."
+For example, to answer the question, "Is this a lion?" you would choose the classes "yes" and "no" (the problem of choosing between two classes is also called “binary classification”).
+To answer the question, "What type of cat is this?" you might choose the classes "lion," "tiger," and "kitten."

 Classification can be used to identify objects in images or even identify whether credit card transactions are fraudulent or not.